 Now it’s time to learn more about Dice Day!

 While dice can be found throughout the world, the oldest known set comes as a part of the Royal Game of Ur, which is the oldest existing board game that is dated at approximately 4,400 years old.
 Ancient dice were not terribly different from modern forms and the concept of a six-faced cube with dots has been the world’s most popular pastime and gambling tool for centuries.

 Tetrahedral dice and other shapes have also been around for quite some time as well.
 Materials such as ceramic, various metals, wood, and stone were all used to create dice of various shapes and sizes.
 Brass dice have been around for a very long time in Tamil Nadu and soldiers during the American War of Independence used to hammer dice out of lead musket balls to keep themselves entertained.

 Regardless of what shape they come in, the most popular medium for dice up until the 20th century seems to have been bone.
 These days, however, most dice are cast from plastic or synthetic resin.
 Particularly, the ones used in casinos are designed to ensure that they are truly random and not given to an unfair advantage.

 How to Celebrate Dice Day

-While we won’t encourage gambling, if that’s what it takes to get your friends to come to your Dice Day party, then we’ll just assume that the event exists in a sort of legal grey area and not say anything.
-However, we’ll still advise you to not go to the extent of wagering your family members, spouse, or kingdom if you do so, it’s just bad policy.
+Invite over a few friends or gather up your family to play a dice game.
+Have plenty of dice ready and play one of the above-mentioned games or some others, such as Mexico, Qwixx, Tenzi Dice or others.
+While it’s not ideal to encourage gambling, if that’s what it takes to get those friends to come to your Dice Day party, then it’s best to just assume that the event exists in a sort of legal grey area and not say anything.
+However, it is still a good idea not to go to the extent of wagering on family members, spouse, or kingdom.
+For those who do so, it’s just bad policy.